 Consolidating power in the East, Zenobia’s forces took control of swathes of Asia Minor and Arabia, eventually annexing Egypt in 269 CE.
 This extended the queen’s control into a significant Eastern bloc and a geographically viable empire.
 The female warrior queen now had a strong regional domain which was a serious affront to the power and prestige of imperial Rome.

-We can discern a fascinating picture of Zenobia herself thanks to the work of the most learned philosophers and scholars of her age:
+We can discern a fascinating picture of Zenobia herself and she drew many of the most learned philosophers and scholars of her age to her court.

 “She lived in regal pomp.
 It was rather in the manner of the Persians that she received worship and in the manner of the Persian kings that she banqueted; but it was in the manner of a Roman emperor that she came forth to public assemblies, wearing a helmet and girt with a purple fillet, which had gems hanging from the lower edge, while its centre was fastened with the jewel called cochlis, used instead of the brooch worn by women, and her arms were frequently bare.
 Her face was dark and of a swarthy hue, her eyes were black and powerful beyond the usual wont, her spirit divinely great, and her beauty incredible.
 So white were her teeth that many thought that she had pearls in place of teeth.
 Her voice was clear and like that of a man.
 Her sternness, when necessity demanded, was that of a tyrant, her clemency, when her sense of right called for it, that of a good emperor.
 Generous with prudence, she conserved her treasures beyond the want of women.”